-We identified the evaluation of impairment indicators for long-lived assets as a critical audit matter because of the significant assumptions management makes when determining whether events or changes in circumstances have occurred indicating that the carrying amounts of property and equipment may not be recoverable.
-This required a high degree of auditor judgment when performing audit procedures to evaluate whether management appropriately identified and evaluated impairment indicators.
+We identified the evaluation of the fair value of asset groups, where fair value was required to be determined as part of the impairment analysis, as a critical audit matter because of the significant estimates management makes when determining fair value.
+This required a high degree of auditor judgment when performing audit procedures to evaluate whether management appropriately determined fair value.

-Our audit procedures related to the assessment of long-lived assets for possible indications of impairment included the following, among others:
+Our audit procedures related to the evaluation of fair value, where fair value was required to be determined as part of the impairment analysis, included the following, among others:

-- We obtained an understanding of management's process and internal controls over management's evaluation of potential indicators of impairment and tested the operating effectiveness of the controls - We obtained management's analysis of potential indicators of impairment and evaluated management's analysis by: - Agreeing current period operating profits or losses for all identifiable asset groups to respective trial balances - For asset groups in a current period loss, compared the current period operating loss to historical operating profits or losses - Prepared an independent expectation of the underlying fair value for one identified asset group that had both current period and historical operating losses by: - Evaluating publicly available information related to sales of comparable production facilities - Comparing the sales price per nameplate production gallons to the carrying value of the asset group - Reading board of directors meeting minutes, press releases, and publicly available information for indications of significant changes in the manner of or the use of the asset group
+- We obtained an understanding of management's process and the internal controls over management's determination of fair value and tested the operating effectiveness of the controls - We obtained management's determination of fair value and evaluated management's determination by: - o Comparing it to publicly available information related to sales of comparable asset groups sold by the Company and others in the industry - o Comparing the sales price per nameplate production gallons to the carrying value of the asset group